-Under our collaboration agreement with AstraZeneca, AstraZeneca is conducting additional safety and product characterization studies to generate further data with respect to TC-1734 before deciding whether to proceed with the planned Phase II clinical trials of TC-1734 in Alzheimer's disease and cognitive deficits in schizophrenia.
+Under our collaboration agreement with AstraZeneca, we expect AstraZeneca to initiate additional safety and product characterization studies to generate further data with respect to TC-1734 in the first quarter of 2006 before deciding whether to proceed with the planned Phase II clinical trials of TC-1734 in Alzheimer's disease and cognitive deficits in schizophrenia.
 We expect AstraZeneca to complete these safety and product characterization studies within approximately 12 to 15 months from January 2006.